vb-pogribnyi/OpenCircle/Open Circle.md

     return result
 ```

-Since the second layer input is 8x8, the filter will be applied to 4 sub-images, and the function will return an array 2x2.
-Note that 'conv_item * filter' will return a matrix where every element of conv_item is multiplied by respective element of filter.
+Since the second layer input is 8x8, the filter will be applied to 4 sub-images, and the function will return an array of 2x2.
+Note that 'conv_item * filter' will return a matrix where every element of conv_item is multiplied by the respective element of the filter.

 When the function is ready, we may plot its values in 'illustrate()':